 Male Sexual Health

 One of the main compounds of this herb is a phytochemical known as ‘protodioscin’, which helps to boost nitric oxide production.
 Nitric Oxide is an essential element of an erection, enabling the smooth muscles of the penis to relax, allowing uninterrupted blood to flow to this area.
 Tribulus will stimulate the production of sex hormones without affecting other bodily systems.
+Goat’s Head Tea is one of the most famous herbs for sexual health.

 Female Sexual Health